KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/index.md

 > **It is secure**

-Instead of using usernames and passwords to access Active Directory or DNS, we use tokens.
+Instead of using usernames and passwords to access Active Directory or DNS, we use [authentication tokens](/authentication/token-authentication.md)

 These tokens can be used for a limited time or forever.

 > **We keep a log of everything**